zmxv/react-native-sound/README.md

 // Import the react-native-sound module var Sound = require('react-native-sound');

+// Sound.enableInSilenceMode(true); // if need to enable playback in silence mode, currently for iOS only

 // Load the sound file 'whoosh.mp3' from the app bundle var whoosh = new Sound('whoosh.mp3', Sound.MAIN_BUNDLE, (error) => {
   if (error) {